HOME WISE Uranium Project > Radiation >

 ICRP sets up a Task Group on Protection of the Environment

 The Main Commission of ICRP has decided to set up a Task Group on protection of the environment with the purpose of developing a protection policy and establishing a framework of environmental protection based on ethical-philosophical principles.
 The conceptual framework of this area of work should feed into ICRP's next recommendations.
 The Task Group is expected to present a document by year 2003 for the major ideas to be incorporated into the new recommendation of the Commission.
-(ICRP news release March 23, 2001 external link)
+(ICRP news release March 23, 2001 )

 UNSCEAR releases 2000 report

 "The United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) has just approved its UNSCEAR 2000 Report to the General Assembly.
 This is a detailed assessment of radiation sources and health effects.
 Particular emphasis has been given to the evaluation of exposures and health consequences of the Chernobyl accident."
-(UNSCEAR press release June 6, 2000 external link - PDF)
+(UNSCEAR press release June 6, 2000 - PDF)

 > Access full text